tsamop/MWR_TreeView/README.md

 </ul>
     <li>2).
 Start with only root nodes displayed</li>
 </ul>

 <li>I wanted the TreeView to generate an event when a node was clicked</li>
 </ul>

 So this is the most minimal treeview I could generate.<br/>

+It works best with ASP.NET [WebMethod], as it uses HTTP POST for callback.

 9/23/2018 - mike richards